 The only significant line not covered in this article is the Eastern line detailed in Eric Verheiden's "Eastern Stalemate Positions".
 These position use Turkey, Russia and Scandinavia as a base to expand into parts of Austria and Germany.
 These positions tend to be very large - all of the cataloged positions hold 16 or 17 centers. - Matthew Self, The Diplomatic Pouch (December 1995).

-From:
+From

-https://diplomania-gen.fr/dokuwiki2/ - diplomania-wiki english position may be able to bargain quite well for herself.
+https://diplomania-gen.fr/dokuwiki2/ - diplomania-wiki english

 Permanent link: